-The Head has the responsibility for giving fixed-term suspensions to individual pupils for serious acts of misbehaviour.
-For repeated or very serious acts of anti-social behaviour, the Head may permanently exclude a pupil.
+The Head has the responsibility for giving fixed-term suspensions to individual students for serious acts of misbehaviour.
+For repeated or very serious acts of anti-social behaviour, the Head may permanently exclude a student.
+These are all recorded in detail.

-5. The Role of Parents
+6. The Role of Parents

-The school collaborates actively with parents, so that pupils receive consistent messages about how to behave at home and at school.
+The School collaborates actively with parents, so that students receive consistent messages about how to behave at home and at school.

-We expect parents to support their pupil's learning, and to cooperate with the school.
-We try to build a supportive dialogue between the home and the school, and we inform parents immediately if we have concerns about their pupil's welfare or behaviour.
+We expect parents to support their student's learning, and to cooperate with the School.
+We try to build a supportive dialogue between the home and the School, and we inform parents immediately if we have concerns about their student's welfare or behaviour.

-If the school has to use reasonable sanctions to punish a pupil, we expect parents to support the actions of the school.
-If parents have any concerns about the way that their pupil has been treated, they should initially contact the class teacher.
+If the School has to use reasonable sanctions to punish a student, we expect parents to support the actions of the School.
+If parents have any concerns about the way that their student has been treated, they should initially contact the class teacher.
 If the concern remains, they should contact the Head.
 If these discussions cannot resolve the problem, a formal grievance or appeal process can be implemented in accordance with the Complaints Procedure.

-6. The Role of the Owner
+7. The Role of the Proprietor

-The Head has the day-to-day authority to implement the school's policy on behaviour and discipline, but the owner may give advice to the Head about particular disciplinary issues.
-The Head Teacher must take this into account when making decisions about matters of behaviour.
+The Head has the day-to-day authority to implement the School's policy on behaviour and discipline, but the owner may give advice to the Head about particular disciplinary issues.
+The Head must take this into account when making decisions about matters of behaviour.